 The first step in the historical marker process is contacting the county historical commission (CHC) in your area.
 The marker application process begins at the county level with CHCs providing review and comment for all applications.
 Once approved, CHCs submit completed marker applications to the THC for consideration at the state level.
 If you are interested in submitting a marker application, it is best to get in touch with your CHC sooner rather than later.

 At times, CHCs can assist you with research and completing the marker application process, but more importantly, CHCs need time to review your marker application before the THC application deadline.
 CHCs receive anywhere from one to 30 marker applications each year depending on the size and interest-level of their county.
-Applications are due to the THC from September 1 - November 15; however, we suggest sending completed applications to the CHC no later than August 15 to allow time for the CHC to review the application and even gather additional documentation when necessary.
-An even better suggestion would be to contact the CHC in the spring to find out if there is a county-level review timeline for which you should plan.
+Applications are due to the THC from March 1st to May 15th; however, we suggest sending completed applications to the CHC no later than February 15 to allow time for the CHC to review the application and even gather additional documentation when necessary.
+An even better suggestion would be to contact the CHC in the fall to find out if there is a county-level review timeline for which you should plan.

 In order for your marker application to be considered complete, an applicant must contact the owner of the property where the marker will be placed.
 Property owner consent is required for all marker applications and an application is not considered complete unless that signature has been secured.
 Proof of property owner consent is also required in the form of deed records, tax appraisal records, etc.